-Parliament Panel questions Twitter on allowing Comic Kunal Kamra’s ‘offensive tweets’ against SC
+Parliament Panel questions Twitter on allowing Kunal Kamra’s ‘offensive tweets’ against SC

 New Delhi, Nov 19: A parliamentary panel-led by BJP's Meenakshi Lekhi questioned social media giant Twitter for not removing stand-up comic Kunal Kamra's "offensive tweets" targeting the Supreme Court earlier this month.